pftf/RPi4/Readme.md

-* Please understand that you are using an __EXPERIMENTAL__ firmware, which means that not everything is expected to be working and that you may have to wait for a more stable releases (which may be months away) if you want something that "simply works".
+* Please understand that you are using an __EXPERIMENTAL__ firmware, which means that not everything is expected to be working and that you may have to wait for a more stable release (which may be months away) if you want something that "simply works".

 * This firmware was built from the
   [official EDK2 repository](https://github.com/tianocore/edk2-platforms/tree/master/Platform/RaspberryPi/RPi4),